Discount Broadway Tickets For Leopoldstadt

 What’s Leopoldstadt Like?

-- 1899: Where the family gathers for Hanukkah celebrations
+- 1899: Where the family first gathers for Hanukkah celebrations

-- 1900: Two of the characters Gretl and Fritz strike up an illicit affair
+- 1900: Two of the family members Gretl and Fritz strike up an illicit affair

-- 1938: With the rise of Nazism and Hitler's hatred of Vienna, some of the family plans to escape to England.
-Others are scattered across Europe, many end up in the Holocaust
+- 1938: With the rise of Nazism and Hitler's hatred of Jews and Vienna, some of the family plans to escape to England.
+Others are scattered across Europe, many end up caught in the Holocaust and the extermination camps

 Is Leopoldstadt Good for Kids?